mail-in-a-box/mailinabox/setup/mods.available/README.md

 **USE OF SETUP MODS IS AT YOUR OWN RISK**

-If you're creating your own setup mod, it should not store files in STORAGE_ROOT (/home/user-data) that are required at runtime due to encryption-at-rest issues.
+If you're creating your own setup mod, it should not store files in STORAGE_ROOT (/home/user-data) that are required at boot due to encryption-at-rest issues.
 With encryption-at-rest enabled, STORAGE_ROOT (/home/user-data) is not available until the encrypted drive has been mounted (the sysadmin has manually keyed in the EHDD drive password) and any mod with a system service that starts without the drive available may fail or behave in unexpected ways.

 If you wish to contribute your own mod, please create a PR to add it to this directory.
 Ensure the script contains the author's name, when